Donders-Institute/bidscoin/docs/bidsapps.rst

     allowing you to quickly create a custom 'slicer' report to do visual quality control on any 3D/4D imagetype in your repository.

-    Requires an existing installation of FSL/slicer
+    Requires an existing installation of FSL

     positional arguments:
-      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsfolder to be reported, e.g.
+      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsfolder to be reported, e.g. 'anat/*_T2starw*'
-                            'anat/*_T2starw*'

     options:
       -h, --help            show this help message and exit